LUTstructions: Fast-Reconfigurable FPGA-Based Instructions: Evaluation

 \subsection{System-level performance}

 A brief experiment is designed to illustrate that the proposed dynamically\-/loading instructions have a minimal overhead when compared to hard instructions.
 This seamlessness makes them an attractive acceleration facility for general use.
-This is studied with microbenchmarks for a stressful environment.
-Since the rest of the micro-architecture highly influences the instruction-level parallelism, it is not our objective to highlight specific speedup numbers for realistic applications.
+This is studied for an artificially-stressful environment, though readers can refer to related work for more insights on the potential acceleration that can broadly be achieved with static FPGA-based custom instructions \cite{ordaz2017making,ordaz2016soft,ordaz2018soft}.
 A loop applies an operation iteratively in the style of STREAM \cite{McCalpin2007}, but it is modified to call either a soft instruction, or a corresponding software routine for comparison.

 The first loop variation calls popcount (i.e.\ counts the number of ones) on integers.
 The software implementation is that of GCC's \texttt{\_\_builtin\_popcount()}, where the soft instruction yields a speedup of \emph{2.55x}.
 The second variation applies an arbitrary bitwise permutation per operand and \textit{XOR}s them to represent a more logic-intensive application.
 The speedup when using the soft instruction over custom software compiled with -O3 is \emph{13.4x}.
 The final loop variation \textit{XOR}s the results of both of the previous operations.
 This fundamentally uses two bitstreams in an interleaving fashion.
 The softcore configuration is purposely reduced to only have one slot to always cause instruction implementation misses.
-In this extreme case, the high reconfiguration parallelism (P=16) still manages to yield an overall speedup of \textit{2.86x}.
+In this extreme case, the high reconfiguration parallelism (P=16, totalling 38.4 GB/s at 150MHz) still manages to yield an overall speedup of \textit{2.86x}.
+Figure \ref{pop} summarises this experiment.